cds-snc/notification-documentation/src/en/send.md

 ### Upload your file

-In order to send files, you need to pass a dictionary of arguments in the `personalisation` argument.
+To send files, pass a dictionary of arguments in the `personalisation` argument.
 Pass this dictionary to the placeholder key if it’s present in your template or use a name of your choice.

 You’ll need to specify: